aivaraleksiev/Sticky-notes.com/REST API documentation.md

 Based on [Define Note's REST API task](https://github.com/aivaraleksiev/Sticky-notes.com/issues/4)

-The business requierments that we need to met are:

 > The` user must be able to
 > - create notes with title, text and tags
 > - edit/delete notes